-1. Place diced strawberries in a bowl with sugar, and let macerate for about 10-15 minutes.
+1. Place diced strawberries in a bowl with sugar, and let macerate (sit and get juicy) for about 10-15 minutes.
 Melt softened gelatin in the microwave for 5 seconds, or place bowl in a saute pan of simmering water, to melt.
-Stir bacon and melted gelatin into strawberries, then a grind or two of black pepper.
+Stir candied bacon (if using) and melted gelatin into strawberries, then a grind or two of black pepper, if desired.
 Let sit until strawberry liquid thickens, like egg white.

 1. Line 4 mousse rings with acetete or parchment paper, extending a few inches above the rims.

 2. Place one french toasted pound cake circle in the bottom of each mousse ring.
 Brush each with maple syrup.